srkraut/sigma-docs/docs/module/weather.md

 Display daily weather forecasts on Layouts.

 ```
-The Weather Module is fully configured for Xibo Cloud hosted customers and is provided as part of the service.
+The Weather Module is fully configured for Sigma-DS Cloud hosted customers and is provided as part of the service.
 ```

 ## Installation